rkalendar/PCRpanel/README.md

 Yes.
 PCRpanel is organism-agnostic.
 Any GenBank or FASTA sequence can be used as input — viral, bacterial, plant, or animal.

 **Q: What is linguistic complexity, and why filter on it?**
 Linguistic complexity measures sequence diversity on a 0–100% scale.
 Low-complexity regions (e.g., `AAAAAAA` or `ATATATATAT`) make poor primer binding sites because they can hybridise to many genomic locations.
 The default threshold of 80% filters out these regions.
+This criterion indirectly indicates the effectiveness of the PCR primer and its uniqueness.

 **Q: Can I use custom adapters instead of Illumina?**
 Yes.
 Set `forwardtail` and `reversetail` to any nucleotide sequence.
 Leave them blank for no tails.
 See [Adapter & Tail Sequences](#adapter--tail-sequences) for platform-specific examples.

 **Q: How does multiplex pooling work?**
-When `multiplex=true`, PCRpanel splits primer pairs into **two pools** (A and B) such that amplicons within each pool do not overlap.
+When `multiplex=true` (default), PCRpanel splits primer pairs into **two pools** (A and B) such that amplicons within each pool do not overlap.
 This enables two-reaction multiplex PCR with complete target coverage.

 **Q: Can I run PCRpanel without a reference genome?**
 Yes.
 The `genome_path` parameter is optional.
 Without it, PCRpanel skips the genome-wide specificity check — useful for rapid panel prototyping or when working with organisms that lack a reference assembly.
+Repeating sequences will be identified de novo in target sequences automatically, without using a reference library.

 **Q: What does the `3end=w` constraint do?**
 It restricts the 3′-terminal nucleotide of each primer to a weak base (A or T).
 This is a common design heuristic to reduce the risk of mispriming from overly strong 3′ binding.
 See [End Constraints](#end-constraints) for all options.